 In love with the mission: The leadership of Robert H. Curry

-Robert H. Curry is the president and chief executive officer of Emanate Health.
+Robert H. Curry is the chief executive officer of Emanate Health.
 Twelve years ago, Rob accepted the opportunity to lead Emanate Health (then known as Citrus Valley Health Partners) and relocated with his wife, Lori, from northern California to the San Gabriel Valley.
 Rob and his team turned a community-based health care system facing difficulty into a high-performing continuum of care, one of the fastest growing in the state.
 In the midst of building his team and making smart business decisions, Rob fell in love with the mission.

 “We exist to help people keep well: the whole person—body, mind and spirit,” he explains.
 “We accomplish this by serving our communities with excellent acute care in a safe, compassionate environment, while also providing outreach, education and preventative health services.”
 Rob’s passion for meeting the needs of the community is heartfelt and genuine.
 He recognizes the legacy of the Immaculate Heart Community of Sisters and their resolve to open Queen of the Valley Hospital in 1962.
 “The sisters were early health care advocates, determined to provide compassionate care to the vulnerable in the community.”